xbogdan/enfsolar-dot-com-scraper/README.md

 # enfsolar.com Scraper
-Given a list of URLs the program extracts company contact information.
+Given a list of URLs, as a .csv file, the program extracts company contact information from each individual URL.

 ## Installation
 ```pip install -r requirements.txt```